jwu2002/Volleyball-Rotation-Visualizer/README.md

 ## How the system works end to end

 1. **User opens the app** (Vercel URL).
 The React app loads; Firebase SDK initializes.
 If the user is not signed in, they can still use the visualizer and plan-ahead with local state, but saving lineups/configs requires sign-in.
 2. **Sign-in:** User signs in with Firebase (e.g. email/password or Google).
-The frontend holds the ID token and sends it as `Authorization: Bearer <token>` on every request to the backend.
+The frontend holds the ID token and sends it on every request to the backend.
-3. **Visualizer tab:** User picks a system (5-1 or 6-2) and rotation, loads a lineup (optional), and drags players on the court.
+3. **Visualizer tab:** User picks between 5-1, 6-2 (types of rotations) and rotation number (1-6), loads a lineup (optional), and drags players on the court.
 They can save the current rotation set as a “config” and save the lineup.
 Both are sent to the backend and stored in Postgres keyed by `user_id`.
 4. **Plan ahead tab:** User sets two teams (lineups, systems, starting rotations, serve).
 The view shows two courts side by side for comparison.
-No save/load of “plans”; it’s session-only.
-5. **Export:** From the visualizer, the user can export a one-page PDF (rotation tables + court diagrams) via the File menu.
+5. **Export:** From the visualizer, the user can export a one-page PDF (rotation tables + court diagrams).
 The PDF is generated in the browser with pdf-lib and either downloaded or previewed in a modal.
-6. **Backend:** Requests to `/lineups` and `/configs` are validated (body via Pydantic, token via Firebase), then the app reads/writes Postgres through SQLAlchemy and returns JSON.
-CORS is configured so only the Vercel origin (and localhost) can call the API with credentials.
+6. **Backend:** Requests to `/lineups` and `/configs` are validated, then the app reads/writes Postgres returns JSON.

 ---

-## Setup instructions
+## Setup instructions for running locally

 ### Prerequisites